Mrs. Obvious is a mother, wife, and mentor. She has firsthand life experience with her son's mental health issues, searching for answers.

 Niacin Helps With ODD, ADHD, and Bipolar Disorder

 I don't want to keep you in suspense for this long article, so I will tell you what I have discovered right away:

-All symptoms of ODD and bipolar disorder in my 7-year-old son by using non-flushing niacin (vitamin B3).
-I now have a loving, bright-eyed little boy, who didn't exist before this regimen.
+All symptoms of ODD and bipolar disorder in my 7-year-old son have disappeared since we started using non-flushing niacin (vitamin B3).
+I now have a loving, bright-eyed little boy who didn't exist before this regimen.
 He has been 95% symptom-free for 11 months now.
 Below, I've included a reference table to see what dosage he was receiving at 50 pounds.

 This article should not be misinterpreted as medical advice and is not meant as such.
 I am not a doctor, and only wish to relate my personal experiences with my son and our use of vitamins to offer hope to others.
 Always consult with your physician for the best method of treatment.